midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/There-has-now-been-created-Thomas-Sowell.md

 ---
-title: "There has now been created a world"
+title: 'There has now been created a world'
 ---

 ## "There has now been created a world in which the success of others is a grievance, rather than an example."